Green Ginger first came together in the line up they still have today (Louis Robinson; John Finch; Richard Cowie; Chris Hartley) in the summer of

 However, it wasn’t until 1971, when Richard returned to Harrow from Leeds University that the combination became permanent and Green Ginger really started to build their reputation.

-Louis, Richard and Eugenio Grandi (Bubble) had formed the Green Ginger Trio whilst at school (Salvatorian College in Harrow) and based their music on the Kingston Trio, although they also wrote some of their own material.
-The Trio broke up after Richard and Bubble went off to University.
+Louis, Richard and Eugenio Grandi had formed the Green Ginger Trio whilst at school (Salvatorian College in Harrow) and based their music on the Kingston Trio, although they also wrote some of their own material.
+The Trio broke up after Richard and Eugenio went off to University.

 Before meeting Louis via a Pinner based youth group, John had been playing in a duo (The Thymes) with Paul Hooley.
 Louis agreed to join them and they also added singer Sheila Jaillet, (who they all agree had a most beautiful voice) in autumn 1968.
 Unfortunately Sheila decided to go to Germany to get married and the Thymes broke up in 1969.